Claude Code Plugins

 For Cloudflare: Use Cloudflare Email Routing or external service (Resend, SendGrid).

-Problem: Session expires too quickly or never expires.
+Problem: Session expires unexpectedly or never expires.

 Symptoms: User logged out unexpectedly or session persists after logout.